Training You Can Do With Your Eyes Closed

 “Even a short nap can enhance alertness and reaction time,” says Cheri Mah, MD, a physician scientist at the UCSF Human Performance Center and a Nike Performance Council member who specializes in sleep and performance in elite athletes.
 Naps can also lower your rate of perceived exertion (RPE, or how hard you feel like you’re working) during a workout and improve your same-day endurance, research shows.
 Between the two, you may be more likely to max out during a HIIT workout or tack extra mileage onto a run.

 Having a snoozing strategy that meets your particular needs is what can unlock these game-changing perks.
 Here’s how to do a midday doze right.

 Think of a nap like a system reboot: Powering down and switching off completely can reduce sluggishness when you power back up.

 Know Your Window

-If you're looking to perform your best during an afternoon or evening workout, try to get your nap in between 1 and 4 pm, says Bender.
-"That aligns with the natural circadian dip in alertness we all have in the afternoon, and it's not so close to bedtime that it's going to impact your ability to fall asleep at night".
+If you’re looking to perform your best during an afternoon or evening workout, try to get your nap in between 1 and 4 pm, says Bender.
+“That aligns with the natural circadian dip in alertness we all have in the afternoon, and it’s not so close to bedtime that it’s going to impact your ability to fall asleep at night.”

-If you're taking a shorter nap, you might benefit from less lag time between sleeping and exercising.
-A study published in The Journal of Biological and Medical Rhythm suggests that a 25-minute nap that ends two to three hours before your session might be better for your performance than one that ends four hours before.
+If you’re taking a shorter nap, you might benefit from less lag time between sleeping and exercising.
+A study published in The Journal of Biological and Medical Rhythm suggests that a 25-minute nap that ends two to three hours before your session might be better for your performance than one that ends four hours beforehand is.
 The exact reasoning is TBD, but Bender thinks that a two- or three-hour window could be the right balance between sluggishness wearing off and alertness kicking in.